 The Torrey Botanical Society supports an annual symposium award of $1,000.
 Applicants will be judged by a committee of the Council of the Society, and recipients will be announced before 1 April each year.

 Organizers should send the following information: 1) a description of the symposium and its importance, 2) a list of the speakers and their topics, and 3) current C.V.s of the organizers.
 The proposals should be written using Times New Roman font, 12-point, with pages having 1-inch top and bottom margins, and 1.25-inch side margins.
 All applications must be sent electronically by the applicant to the Chair of the Grants and Awards Committee.
 Submit applications as pdf files only, with the applicant’s surname first in file name (e.g. Name_proposalSymposium.pdf).
-Deadline for applications is 31 December of the year preceding the symposium.
+Deadline for applications is 15 January each year.

 By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient(s) to the Chair of the Grants and Awards Committee.
 Recipients of symposium awards should consider publishing results of the symposium in the Journal of the Torrey Botanical Society.